 There aren't a lot of female pedophiles, so when Letourneau was arrested in 1997, the news not only rocked the state of Washington, where it took place, but the rest of the U.S. as well.

-Last month, in an interview with Barbara Walters, Letourneau, looking back at that time, told the reporter, "The incident was a late night that didn't stop with a kiss.
+In a 2015 interview with Barbara Walters, Letourneau, looking back at that time, told the reporter, "The incident was a late night that didn't stop with a kiss.
 I thought that it would and it didn't."
 She goes on to say that she loved Fualaau very much, adding, "And I kind of thought, 'Why can't it ever just be a kiss?'"

 For Fualaau, it was also a life-changing event, which got worse when Letourneau was jailed and he wasn't allowed any contact with her.
 Plus, he had their two baby daughters to raise, and no one to turn to.